NuGet/docs.microsoft.com-nuget/docs/nuget-org/overview-nuget-org.md

 Once you have a NuGet package (*.nupkg* file) to publish, you publish it to NuGet.org using either the nuget.exe CLI or the dotnet.exe CLI, along with an [API key](scoped-api-keys.md) acquired from NuGet.org.

-When you [publish a package](../create-packages/creating-a-package.md), you specify your package name and include the API key value in the command.
+When you [publish a package](../create-packages/creating-a-package.md), you include the API key value in the CLI command.

+## ID prefixes

+When you publish packages, you can reserve and protect your identity by [reserving ID prefixes](id-prefix-reservation.md).
+When installing a package, package consumers are provided with additional information indicating that the package they are consuming is not deceptive in its identifying properties.

 ## API endpoint for NuGet.org